+3.1.2.2.2.
 Adjustment for CO2 Captured for Use in On-Site Processes

-Some facilities recover CO2 generated during the lime production process for use in sugar refining and precipitated calcium carbonate (PCC) production.
-Emissions from use of lime for sugar refining are reported under Section 3.1.4 Other Process uses of Carbonates.
+Some facilities recover CO2 generated during the lime production process for use in sugar refining and precipitated calcium carbonate production.
+Emissions from lime use for sugar refining are reported under Section 3.1.4, Other Process Uses of Carbonates.
 PCC is used as a filler or coating in the paper, food, and plastic industries and is derived from reacting hydrated high-calcium quicklime with CO2.
-Per the IPCC Guidelines, it is assumed that the recovery of CO2 for use in the sugar refining process and PCC production does not result in net emissions of CO2 to the atmosphere.
-Consistent with the national Inventory methodology, gross emissions per state from lime production were adjusted to subtract the amount of CO2 captured for use in on-site processes such as purification.
+Per the 2006 IPCC Guidelines, it is assumed that the recovery of CO2 for use in the sugar refining process and PCC production does not result in net emissions of CO2 to the atmosphere.
+Consistent with the national Inventory methodology, gross emissions per state from lime production were adjusted to subtract the amount of CO2 captured for use in onsite processes such as purification.

-For 2010-2019, although the quantity of CO2 captured on-site at a facility was reported to the GHGRP, these data are considered confidential business information (CBI) and are not available by facility or state; they are, however, available at the aggregated national level and are used in the national Inventory.
-Which facilities captured CO2 for on-site use in 2010-2019 and the states where these facilities are located are publicly available through the GHGRP.
-The GHGRP indicator of CO2 capture on-site along with each facility's reported primary NAICS code were used to identify two types of facilities capturing CO2 on-site: Beet Sugar Manufacturing (NAICS 311313) and Lime Manufacturing (NACIS 327410).
+For 2010-2021, although the quantity of CO2 captured on-site at a facility was reported to the GHGRP, these data are considered confidential business information (CBI) and are not available by facility or state; they are, however, available at the aggregated national level and are used in the national Inventory.
+Information on which facilities captured CO2 for on-site use in 2010-2021 and the states where these facilities are located is publicly available through the GHGRP.
+The GHGRP indicator of CO2 capture on site, along with each facility's reported primary NAICS code, were used to identify two types of facilities capturing CO2 on-site: beet sugar manufacturing (NAICS 311313) and lime manufacturing (NACIS 327410).
 For beet sugar manufacturing facilities captured and used on-site for further beet sugar manufacturing, resulting in net zero CO2 emissions.
+Note that some states with beet sugar manufacturing facilities that capture CO2 also have additional facilities that do not capture CO2, resulting in net CO2 emissions greater than zero.

-To estimate the quantity of CO2 captured for beet manufacturing facilities per state per year for 2010-2019, each facility's reported GHGRP process CO2 emissions per year were divided by the total annual GHGRP process CO2 value per year.
+To estimate the quantity of CO2 captured for beet manufacturing facilities per state, per year for 2010-2021, each facility's reported GHGRP process CO2 emissions per year were divided by the total annual GHGRP process CO2 value per year.
 The facility percentage values were summed by state and applied to the national Inventory gross CO2 emissions value.
 The resulting state quantities of CO2 captured for beet manufacturing facilities were summed for a total value of CO2 captured for beet sugar manufacturing facilities, which was subtracted from the GHGRP national captured CO2 value to calculate the quantity of captured CO2 at lime manufacturing plants.
 The quantity of captured CO2 for lime manufacturing facilities was divided by the total number of lime manufacturing facilities capturing CO2 per year to calculate a per-facility CO2 captured value per year.
-The lime manufacturing per facility CO2 captured value was then allocated to each lime manufacturing plant that captures CO2 per state and year.
+The lime manufacturing perfacility CO2 captured value was then allocated to each lime manufacturing plant that captures CO2 per state and year.